mfx-inria/Variable-width-contouring/README.md

 The set of 300 input files in input/dataset/ is the one used in the paper and originates from the following work:

 > _A framework for adaptive width control of dense contour-parallel toolpaths in fused deposition modeling_.
 Tim Kuipers, Eugeni L. Doubrovski, Jun Wu, and Charlie C. L. Wang.
-2020. [arXiv:2004.13497 [cs.GR]](https://arxiv.org/abs/2004.13497) In submission.
+2020. _Computer Aided Design, vol. 128._ [arXiv](https://arxiv.org/abs/2004.13497), [DOI](http://dx.doi.org/10.1016/j.cad.2020.102907).

 ### Generating lots of output